Nepherpitou/ollama-kv-cache-runner/docs/faq.md

 ## How can I enable Flash Attention?

-Flash Attention is a feature of most (but not all) modern models that can significantly reduce memory usage as the context size grows.
+Flash Attention is a feature of most modern models that can significantly reduce memory usage as the context size grows.
 To enable Flash Attention, set the `OLLAMA_FLASH_ATTENTION` environment variable to `1` when starting the Ollama server.

 > Note: Advanced users using CUDA may benefit from building Ollama and passing `GGML_CUDA_FA_ALL_QUANTS=1` to the llama.cpp build to enable FA for all combinations of quantisation types.
 More information on this can be found in [llama.cpp](https://github.com/ggerganov/llama.cpp/blob/fb4a0ec0833c71cff5a1a367ba375447ce6106eb/ggml/src/ggml-cuda/fattn-common.cuh#L575).